Rocket artillery

-Rocket artillery is artillery that uses rocket explosives as the projectile.
+Rocket artillery is artillery that uses rockets as the projectile.
 The use of rocket artillery dates back to medieval China where devices such as fire arrows were used (albeit mostly as a psychological weapon).
 Fire arrows were also used in multiple launch systems and transported via carts.
-First true rocket artillery was developed in India by the Kingdom of Mysore.
 In the late nineteenth century, due to improvements in the power and range of conventional artillery, the use of early military rockets declined; they were finally used on a small scale by both sides during the American Civil War.
 Modern rocket artillery was first employed during World War II, in the form of the German Nebelwerfer family of rocket ordnance designs, Soviet Katyusha-series and numerous other systems employed on a smaller scale by the Western allies and Japan.
 In modern use, the rockets are often guided by an internal guiding system or GPS in order to maintain accuracy.

 History

 Early history

 The use of rockets as some form of artillery dates back to medieval China where devices such as fire arrows were used (albeit mostly as a psychological weapon).
 Fire arrows were also used in multiple launch systems and transported via carts.
 Devices such as the Korean hwacha were able to fire hundreds of fire arrows simultaneously.
 The use of medieval rocket artillery was picked up by the invading Mongols and spread to the Ottoman Turks who in turn used them on the European battlefield.

-The use of war-rockets is well documented in Medieval Europe.
+The use of war-rockets is well documented in medieval Europe.
 In 1408 Duke John the Fearless of Burgundy used 300 incendiary rockets in the Battle of Othée.
 The city dwellers coped with this tactic by covering their roofs with dirt.